captainzero93/security_harden_linux/README.md

 <details>
 <summary><b>Is this safe to run on my daily driver?</b></summary>

-**Yes!** The default "moderate" security level is specifically designed for desktop use.
+**Yes.** The default "moderate" security level is specifically designed for desktop use.
 It:
 - Won't break your workflow
 - Preserves gaming functionality
 - Keeps network discovery working